 I am an Associate Professor in the Philosophy Department at Fordham University.
 I work mainly in political philosophy and critical social theory.

 My current research focuses on the historical development and contemporary practice of humanitarianism and human rights.
-Much of my work has engaged Jürgen Habermas's social and political theory, and I am generally interested in methodological debates among normative, historical, and critical approaches.
+I have also done quite a bit of work on Jürgen Habermas's social and political theory, and I am generally interested in methodological debates among normative, historical, and critical approaches.

 In 2013-14, I was a Member in the School of Social Science at the Institute for Advanced Study (Princeton, NJ).
 I am currently working on a book on the problem of distant suffering.

 Reframing the Intercultural Dialogue on Human Rights: A Philosophical Approach

 "A model work of political philosophy: careful and clear in its argument, rich in detail, and ambitious in scope."

 - Stephen C. Angle, Wesleyan University -- Full review at Notre Dame Philosophical Reviews